RehabMangot/Amr-Anopheles/README.md

 ├── albimanus_midgut_microbiome_AMR.ipynb   # main pipeline notebook
 ├── requirements.txt                        # Python dependencies
 ├── README.md
-└── results/                                # (optional) small CSVs/plots you choose to commit
 ```

 Raw reads, the reference genome, and the Kraken2 database are **not** tracked in this repo (see `.gitignore`) — they're multi-gigabyte and fully reproducible by re-running the notebook.